Welcome to the Catholic Strengths and Engagement Community

 The Facebook group will be our primary place for sharing, asking questions, and networking.
 You may share documents, video links, and PowerPoint slide decks as you have in the past, with the ease of connecting to the group within your already existing (or new) Facebook feed.
 Documents that are shared on the Facebook group page will also be stored and organized in a searchable manner for later use.
 (See below for more details.)
 Please consider putting your Clifton StrengthsFinder Top 5 in your profile on Facebook if you have not already done so.
 This helps us know one another better and spreads the word about Strengths to those who are not already aware of this wonderful tool for discovering and developing our God-given talents.

 Documents and links already shared in the Connected Community libraries have been moved and stored in folders.
 Member Don Simoneaux is exploring platforms that will provide a place for document sharing and will let you know as soon as a new file-sharing site is up and running.
 The documents that have been widely downloaded on the Connected Community will be moved to this new site as time permits.
-We will continue to support our website, www.CSEC.info until a new comprehensive site with file-sharing can be established.
-CSEC.info will continue to be our place for CSEC Live registrations, resource purchasing, and initial information about engagement and strengths to inquiring leaders.
+We will continue to support this website, www.CSEC.info as a general place for people to find us.
+CSEC.info will also continue to be our place for CSEC Live registrations and initial information about engagement and strengths to inquiring leaders.

 CSEC Live!
 Continues

-Mark your calendars now for three exciting CSEC Live! opportunities in the coming months:
+Mark your calendars now for two exciting CSEC Live! opportunities in the coming months:

 September 19: The Role of the Engaged Faith Community in Meeting Spiritual Needs